MiniFate/MiniFate/chapters/02-game_creation.md

 ### Scenes

-Your game will take place across a number of scenes.
+Your game will take place across a number of scenes that exist within the larger Setting.
 Just as with your overall setting, each scene will have one or more Aspects that describes it.

 The GM will generally create these Aspects as they are describing the scene to the players.
 Some examples: **An Alien Bar Where The Authorities Dare Not Tread**, **The Mob's Docks At Midnight**, or **An Ancient Fortification Surrounded by Orcs**.

-Just as with Setting Aspects, Scene Aspects can be changed or updated as play proceeds to reflect changes in the narrative.
+Just as with Setting Aspects, Scene Aspects should be changed or updated as play proceeds to reflect changes in the narrative.

 ## Characters